keitaroyam/yamtbx/doc/kamo-en.md

 ## Version hisotry
 Dates when the code became available on GitHub are shown

+* 2017-03-24
+   * kamo.test_installation: Fixed a problem on testing XDS.
+Add H5ToXds test.
+   * KAMO: When multi-merge strategy started, read unit cell in P1 from CORRECT.LP_noscale instead of CORRECT.LP.
+* 2017-03-10
+   * KAMO: Fixed a Mac (El Capitan or later) specific problem where script couldn't run in local computer.
 * 2017-02-16
    * yamtbx.xds_aniso_analysis: New program to perform anisotropy analysis (CC1/2 and I/sigma) for XDS unmerged data (executed in kamo.multi_merge)
    * KAMO: Fixed a silly bug in nproc-based determination of DELPHI= in XDS.
    * kamo.resolve_indexing_ambiguity: fixed a bug in selective-breeding (sometimes failed maybe when small number of files?)
    * kamo.multi_merge: when add_test_flag=true, first generate test set and copy them to all
 * 2017-02-02
    * kamo.auto_multi_merge: automatic merging for multiple samples
    * kamo.multi_merge: new options reference.data= (to copy test flags), resolution.estimate= (to automatically decide high resolution cutoff), use pointless to decide screws
    * kamo: now blconfig= can be multiple and mode= can specify both (zoo+normal)
 * 2017-01-18
    * yamtbx.beam_direction_plot: fixed a bug in non-primitive space group case
 * 2016-12-26
    * kamo.multi_merge: add `space_group=` option (used in merging). use pointless result for mtz if not specified.
    * kamo.multi_merge: add MULTIPLICITY column in mtz
    * bug fix (change directory in qsub script)
 * 2016-12-06
    * GUI: add `exclude_ice_resolutions=` option, fixed a bug that plots were not updated on Mac
    * faster string (file name) replacement for XSCALE outputs
    * kamo.resolve_indexing_ambiguity: fixed a bug when no reference_label was given
    * kamo.test_installation: add Adxv test
 * 2016-10-05
    * added `auto_frame_exclude_spot_based=` option, which could be useful for processing data including non-spots images
 * 2016-07-18
    * use ramdisk/tmpdir for xds/xscale run
    * calculate frequency of crystal symmetry taking unit cell parameters into account
    * bug fix for OSX (with phenix-1.10.1?)
    * bug fix on html report making
    * bug fix for non-sge environment (multi_merge)
    * calculate LCV & aLCV for actual set of parameters
    * bug fix on parsing xtriage. anisotropy is now max(B_cart)-min(B_cart)